dmpio/omin/README.md

 FIXME: ADD UPDATED STATE DIAGRAM

 LICENSE:
-Copyright 2017 James Draper, Paul Grimsrud, Deborah Muoio
+Copyright 2017 James Draper, Paul Grimsrud, Deborah Muoio, Colette Blach, Blair Chesnut, and Elizabeth Hauser.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, Omics Modeling Integrating